streamnative/pulsar-io-cloud-storage/docs/io-cloud-storage-sink.md

 >
 > ***: The ProtobufNative record holds the Protobuf descriptor and the message.
 When writing to Avro format, the connector uses [avro-protobuf](https://github.com/apache/avro/tree/master/lang/java/protobuf) to do the conversion.

-Support of `withMetadata` config of different formats:
+This table lists the support of `withMetadata` configurations for different writer formats:

 | Writer Format | `withMetadata` |
 |---------------|----------------|